oumsc/Assginments/car.md

 ```
 ## Based on these readings we can summaraize few questions'

-### Question.1 :no. of KM travelled before each stop
+### Question.1 :no. of Kms travelled before each stop

 #### Answer :